-The IPC's vision is ‘To enable Paralympic athletes to achieve sporting excellence and inspire and excite the world'.
+The IPC's vision is‘To enable Para athletes to achieve sporting excellence and inspire and excite the world.

 The International Paralympic Committee (IPC) is the global governing body of the Paralympic Movement.
 Its purpose is to organise the summer and winter Paralympic Games and act as the International Federation for nine sports, supervising and coordinating World Championships and other competitions.

-The vision of the IPC, run by 200 members, is ‘To enable Paralympic athletes to achieve sporting excellence and inspire and excite the world.’
+The vision of the IPC, run by 200 members, is ‘To enable Para athletes to achieve sporting excellence and inspire and excite the world.’

 Enable - Creating conditions for athlete empowerment

 Para athletes - The primary focus, from initiation to elite level